 - When the cakes have completely cooled, place one of the sponges on a plate and spread with half of the frosting.

-- Place the other cake on top and cover with the remaining frosting.
+- Place the other cake on top (carefully – the sponge is rather fragile) and cover with the remaining frosting.

 - Crumble the thin cake layer into small pieces.

 - Use the cake crumbs to decorate the top of the cake.
 If you have any cake crumbs leftover, you could make these red velvet cake pops!

 I really hope you enjoy this recipe!
 If you have any questions or need any help, please don’t hesitate to message me.